 Applicants with other medical insurance may still qualify for CICP.
 Therefore, applications should be completed for applicants with other medical insurance.
 In some cases, other medical insurance may not cover certain medically necessary benefits or applicants may have used all their benefits.
 Applicants may not know if their other medical insurance will cover certain charges until after the CICP application time limit of 90 days has expired.
 Charges for services received up to 90 days prior to application, or in the case of applicants with other health insurance coverage, when the third-party payer has adjudicated claim, can be reported to the CICP.
-Applicants cannot be denied CICP if they have other insurance, and it is the responsibility of the provider's collection/claims office to bill all other medical insurance companies first before reporting the charges to CICP.
+Applicants cannot be denied CICP if they have other insurance, and it is the responsibility of the provider's collection/claims office to bill all other medical insurance companies first before reporting the charges to CICP, even if the provider is outside of the insurance company's network.

-Obtain all information related to the insurance policy and attach a copy of the policy or insurance card to the application.
-Required information includes the name of the insurance company, the address where the medical claim forms must be submitted, policy number and any other information determined necessary.
-The clinic or hospital will bill the commercial health insurance policy first for all medical expenses incurred.
+Attach a copy of the insurance policy or the insurance card, front and back, to the application.
 Unpaid medical expenses will be billed to the CICP minus the health insurance copayment or the CICP copayment, whichever is lower.

 Providers can report contractual write-offs required under some commercial health insurance contracts in total charges and are only required to report payments due from the commercial health plan in third-party liability.
 Client liability is the payment due from third-party insurance, including Medicare.
-This is not payments actually received, but the amount owed by the client's primary insurance.
+This is not payments received, but the amount owed by the client's primary insurance.
 CICP will reimburse for contractual adjustments; therefore, do not include these adjustments as liabilities or as payments due.